 Tgbe editor: Modify the following paragraph in subclause 9.4.2.22 Quiet element as follows:

-TheFor a non-EHT AP, the Quiet Count field is set to the number of TBTTs until the beacon interval during which the next quiet interval starts.
-For an EHT AP (see 35.3.11 (Multi-link procedures for channel switch- ing, extended channel switching, and channel quieting)):
+(#17537)If sent by a non-EHT AP, the Quiet Count field is set to the number of TBTTs until the beacon interval during which the next quiet interval starts. (#17537)If sent by an EHT AP (see 35.3.11 (Multi-link procedures for channel switch- ing, extended channel switching, and channel quieting)):

 the Quiet Count field is equal to the number of TBTTs until the beacon interval during which the next quiet interval starts if the field is set to a value lower than or equal to 127.

-the Quiet Count field minus 127 is equal to the number of TBTTs in the past to reach the beacon interval during which the ongoing quiet interval started if the field is set to a value higher than 127.
+(#18084) A Quiet Count value greater than 127 indicates a quiet interval that has already started (#17536)(see 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting)). (#18084)If the Quiet Count field is set to a value greater than 127, the Quiet Count field minus 127 is equal to the number of TBTTs in the past (#17536)until the beacon interval during which the ongoing quiet interval started(#18084).

-The value of 0 is reserved for a non-EHT AP and an EHT AP.
+(#18083)The value of 0 is reserved for a non-EHT AP and an EHT AP.